-Proper towing or lifting equipment is required to prevent damage to your vehicle.
-Use only tow bars and other equipment designed for the purpose, following equippose, following equippose, following equippose while being towed, the ignition must be in the ON/RUN position, not the ACC position.
+If you must use the accessories (wipers, defrosters, etc.) while being towed, the ignition must be in the ON/RUN position, not the ACC position.

-- Do not use sling type equipment when towing.
-Damage to the fascia will occur. - When securing the vehicle to a flatbed truck, do not attach to front or rear suspension components.
+• Do not use sling type equipment when towing.
+Damage to the fascia will occur.

+- When securing the vehicle to a flatbed truck, do not attach to front or rear suspension components.
 Damage to your vehicle may result from improper towing. - Do not push or tow this vehicle with another vehicle as damage to the bumper fascia and transmission may result. - If the vehicle being towed requires steering, the ignition switch must be in the ON position, not the LOCK or ACC positions.